Published by:

 INTJs have Ni hero,meaning that introverted intuition is their dominant perspective.
 Therefore, INTJs are introverts who spend most of their energy interpreting meanings, forecasting outcomes, visualizing plans, and looking for patterns, For INTJ, their use of Ne typically emerges in response to having their dominant Ni perspective being opposed or obstructed by someone or something.
 When this happens, INTJs may double down stubbornly and use Ne to defend their Ni interpretations.
 INTJs typically validate their perceptions of reality and their implicit significance using extraverted thinking.
 When INTJs are not able to support their Ni perspective with the external logic of their Te, they will argue using analogies and various hypotheticals designed to cast doubt and defeat their opposition’s rhetoric.

-See also What Each MBTI Type is Most Hated For
+See also What Every Myers-Briggs Type Wants Most From Others

 INTJ 6th Function: Ti Critical Parent